Best Mattress For a Lightweight Person: Reviews and Buyers Guide

 Best Mattresses for a Lightweight Person

 The mattress’s comfort layer is made from Amerisleep’s proprietary memory foam, Bio-Pur®.
-This plant-based foam partially features castor oil in the place of petroleum-based oils to produce a non-toxic and eco-friendly foam.
+This plant-based foam partially features castor oil in place of petroleum-based oils to produce a non-toxic and eco-friendly foam.

 Bio-Pur® is also superior to traditional memory foam because it is more breathable and responsive.
 A bouncy and responsive bed is especially useful for petite sleepers who won’t place much pressure on the surface.